rezaduty/Tahririye_man/README.md

 * Ad free
 * export opml and import opml

-#How does Munch work ?
+#How does nTA work ?
 Munch uses jsoup xml parser to parse rss feeds and also load the web articles associated with those feeds.
 It also uses glide to lazy load article images(if available).

 #Screenshots